jylee-k/smc-project/README.md

 The application will open in your browser.
 You can then start the microphone or upload a demo audio file.

+---

-Model Finetuning (For Reference)
+Model Finetuning (For Reference):
 The scripts used to finetune the PANN and VGGish models are included in the scripts/ directory to demonstrate the model training process.

 Running these scripts is not required to use the application.

 The relevant files are:

-scripts/finetune_panns.py
+1. scripts/finetune_panns.py

-scripts/finetune_vggish.py
+2. scripts/finetune_vggish.py

-scripts/download_audioset_wavs.py (Used to get a subset of the training data)
+3. scripts/download_audioset_wavs.py (Used to get a subset of the training data)